mrndhlovu/milestone-project4/README.md

 #### Checkout page

-From here a user will see all items in their cart, can remove items from the cart or proceed to pay for whatever is in the cart.
-If a payment is successful, user is redirected to the user profile page.
+From here a user will see all items in their cart, they can remove items from the cart or make a payment.
+If a payment is successful, the user is redirected to the user profile page.

 # Technologies Used